Skip Navigation

 Past blog posts for Black History Month can be found here, including a feature on Siena’s community playlist from 2024.
 This crowdsourced music (available on Spotify) grew out of a student-generated playlist from their weekly multicultural affinity group, with some additional recommendations from Siena faculty and staff.

 See also some other Heritage Month spotlights about Hispanic Heritage Month 2024, Women’s History Month 2024, and Native American Heritage Month 2023.
-Learn more about Siena’s commitments and ongoing initiatives for Diversity, Equity, Inclusion, and Belonging here.
+Learn more about Siena’s commitments and ongoing initiatives for Diversity, Equity, Inclusion, and Belonging here on our DEIB webpage.

-The Siena School, a national leader in dyslexia education, proudly serves bright, college-bound students with language-based learning differences on campuses in Silver Spring, MD (grades 3-4 and 5-12) and Oakton, VA (grades 3-12).
+The Siena School, a national leader in dyslexia education, proudly serves bright, college-bound students with language-based learning differences on DC Metro area campuses in Silver Spring, MD (grades 3-4 and 5-12) and Oakton, VA (grades 3-12).

 National Hispanic Heritage Month 2024